caraml-dev/turing/README.md

 > you will need to deploy the infrastructure using an approach that ensures
 > the services are scalable and reliable.
 For instance, using cloud provider
 > services such as Google Kubernetes Engine (GKE) for provisioning the Kubernetes cluster.
+> See "Installing prerequisites on Kubernetes using the init chart" section for a recommended production installation guide.
 >
 > The following guides are tested on Linux and MacOS.